 UCLA Anderson Professor of Management and Organizations Jenessa Shapiro (1980–2018) held a joint appointment in the UCLA Department of Psychology.
 Shapiro’s research focused on modern forms of discrimination that emerge in organizational contexts and how stereotypes can undermine performance.

-One of her research goals involves developing and testing interventions for the phenomenon of stereotype threat — a distracting concern about the fear of being seen through the lens of a negative stereotype.
-“When someone knows they can be negatively stereotyped, this concern is distracting and takes away from their ability to perform important tasks that require undivided attention,” says Shapiro.
+One of her research goals involved developing and testing interventions for the phenomenon of stereotype threat — a distracting concern about the fear of being seen through the lens of a negative stereotype.
+“When someone knows they can be negatively stereotyped, this concern is distracting and takes away from their ability to perform important tasks that require undivided attention,” said Shapiro.
 “As a result, being underrepresented in a classroom or boardroom can bring on these distracting concerns and ultimately cause someone to underperform relative to his or her abilities.”

 Ph.D.
 Social Psychology, 2008, Arizona State University

 B.A.
 Psychology, 2002, Rice University